Agnes Muriel Hind, possibly the first female motorcyclist, was famed for devouring her male competitors.

 1882 May 27th.
 Born in to a wealthy Dorset family but was orphaned at age 7 and raised by relatives in Swanage.

 In 1906 Muriel won the gold medal for her performance in the 24 hour London to Edinburgh race.
-Her machine, built at the Rex Motor Manufacturing Co., was designed by her future husband, Hind.
+Her machine, built at the Rex Motor Manufacturing Co., is thought to have been designed by her future husband.

 In 1910 she began writing a weekly column in Motorcycling magazine, "The Lady Motorcyclist".
 Her first piece contained this: